4 Lessons To Learn From The NVIDIA GTC 20228 min readReading Time: 6 minutes

 “Within a single session, a customer could have multiple micro intents.
 This could come off as noise but the devil is in the details.
 Businesses need to be able to untangle the various intents in a particular session and cater to them,” says Kannan.

 Customers’ preferences evolve over time.
 Thus it is essential for businesses to ensure that they capture real-time intent — from session-specific behavioral and transactional signals — to give them what they’re really looking for.
+With AI,

 What should organizations consider while deploying personalization at scale?
 Here’s what Achan recommends: